 Radiation Therapy Immobilization Devices

-Most patients will need to use at least one immobilization device for your treatment.
-You may use one or both types and this depends on your treatment plan and the part of your body being treated.
+Immobilization devices are tools used to help you stay in the same position for all your radiation treatments.
+There are custom and universal devices and most patients will need to use at least one for treatment.
+The type used depends on your treatment plan and the part of your body being treated.

 Custom Immobilization Devices